$C$-$\Delta\Theta$: Circuit-Restricted Weight Arithmetic for Selective Refusal: Method

-\textbf{Contrastive supervision: } We assume access to \emph{contrastive prompt pairs} $(x^{\mathrm{harm}}, x^{\mathrm{benign}})$ that share topic and style but differ in the desired policy outcome: the model should refuse $x^{\mathrm{harm}}$ and comply with $x^{\mathrm{benign}}$.
-These contrastive pairs are required for the circuit discovery phase, while harmful prompts are needed for the editing phase.

-\textbf{Goal : } Our goal is to produce an edited checkpoint $\theta'$ that exhibits selective refusal while avoiding inference-time intervention mechanisms.
-Concretely, we shift control from a recurring per-generation intervention to a one-time offline update restricted to a localized subset of parameters.
+Let $f_\theta$ be a transformer LM with $L$ layers and parameters $\theta$.
+We assume access to \emph{contrastive prompt pairs} $(x^{\mathrm{harm}}, x^{\mathrm{benign}})$ that share topic and style but differ in policy outcome (refuse vs.\ comply); these are required only for circuit discovery, while the editing stage uses just the harmful prompts.
+A \emph{component} $u$ is a named activation site in the forward pass; in our setting, an output channel of an MLP block.
+Our goal is to produce an edited checkpoint $\theta'$ that exhibits selective refusal without any inference-time intervention.

-\textbf{Components : } We define a \emph{component} $u$ as a named activation site in the forward pass (at a specified layer and token position) whose value can be recorded and whose influence on a behavioral objective can be differentiated.
-Let $a_u(x) \in \mathbb{R}^{d_u}$ denote the component activation produced when running prompt $x$ under a fixed scoring protocol.